Jikiden Reiki in Elizabethton, TN

 What does a Reiki Treatment Involve?

 The Reiki Client rests fully clothed in a quiet environment.
-The practitioner hands are placed on, or slightly above, different points of the client’s body and Reiki energy flows to where it is needed.
+The practitioner hands are placed slightly above, different points of the client’s body and Reiki energy flows to where it is needed.
 The client is drawing the energy as needed, a practitioner is never sending any energy.
 A Reiki treatment is recommended for an hour, but shorter Reiki treatments of at least 20 minutes are also extremely beneficial.

 Why would I like a Reiki Treatment?